CharlesFreeman2016/CharlesFreeman2016/README.md

-- 👋 Hi, I’m @CharlesFreeman2016
+- 👋 Hi, I’m Ekesiobi Charles
-- 👀 I’m interested in ...
+- 👀 I’m interested in UI, UX, Front-end Technologies, python and web3
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning UI/UX & Vanilla JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on UI/UX Projects or Javascript Related Projects
-- 📫 How to reach me ...
+- 📫 How to reach me https://linktr.ee/charlesfreemanx

 <!---
 CharlesFreeman2016/CharlesFreeman2016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.